alphagov/accessible-autocomplete/README.md

 `inputValue` is a function that receives one argument, the currently selected suggestion.
 It returns the string value to be inserted into the input.

-`suggestion` is a function that receives one argument, a suggestion to be displayed.
+`suggestion` is a function that receives two arguments, a suggestion to be displayed and the query value (the latter to use as a basis for highlighting the suggestion).
 It is used when rendering suggestions, and should return a string, which can contain HTML.

 :warning: **Caution:** because this function allows you to output arbitrary HTML, you should [make sure it's trusted](https://en.wikipedia.org/wiki/Cross-site_scripting), and accessible.